 #5: Unsecure Technology to Share & Access PHI

-Rather than using personal devices to share, store, and access PHI, it’s recommended to instead implement a central electronic health records (EHR) system for storing information with tools like authentication, access controls, and encryption to protect PHI and ensure HIPAA compliance.
+In addition, it’s recommended to implement a central electronic health records (EHR) system for storing information with tools.
+Also, these tools can include authentication, access controls, and encryption to protect PHI and ensure HIPAA compliance.

 #6: Improper PHI Disposal

-Although HIPAA doesn’t specify a method for destroying PHI, shredding services are frequently used not only because of their cost efficiency compared to alternatives, but also because they provide certificates of destruction.
+Although HIPAA doesn’t specify a method for destroying PHI, shredding services are frequently used because of their cost efficiency.
+Moreover, it’s because they provide certificates of destruction.

-A certificate of destruction is a key tool that can be used to provide proof of HIPAA compliance in case of any legal disputes, and includes information like where and when the shredding was done, who did it, and witness signatures.
+A certificate of destruction is a key tool that can be used to provide proof of HIPAA compliance in case of any legal disputes.
+Also, this includes information like where and when the shredding was done, who did it, and witness signatures.

 #7: Not Performing an Organization-Wide Risk Analysis

-Regularly conducting a risk assessment helps organizations to determine whether any vulnerability to the confidentiality, integrity, and availability of their PHI exists, and although it’s beneficial for organizations just for shoring up their securities, it’s also required by HIPAA.
+It’s important to regularly conducting a risk assessment.
+Additionally, this helps organizations determine whether any vulnerability to the confidentiality, integrity, and availability of their PHI exists.
+Also, it’s beneficial for organizations ensuring their securities, and it’s a requirement of HIPAA.